 I just summarized like half the book in that paragraph.
 But it’s worth grabbing.
 It’s like $6 on Amazon and can be read cover-to-cover in a single afternoon.
 But the ideas will stick with you for a lifetime.
-When my wife and I moved in together seven years ago, I bought her a copy and we’ve often had conversations about our love languages ever since.
+When my wife and I moved in together, I bought her a copy and we’ve had a number of conversations about our love languages ever since.
 It really is amazing how useful the concept is.

 What Kind of Break Up It Will Prevent: The relationship might not work out, but at least you’ll never complain that your ex never did anything for you… okay, let’s be real, you’ll probably still complain.

 What You’ll Learn: I know it sounds like a “yo, pick up moar chicks, brah” book, but most of the first third of it is about how to develop emotional maturity and basically get your shit together and be a better human being.